-I'm the Owner and Operator of Breeden Family Farms.
-We're located in Lebanon, OR and service the Mid-Willamette Valley as well as the rest of the country.
-As a small agricultural business owner, I have the privilege and responsibility of providing a paycheck to my employees, providing quality nursery stock to my customers, and keeping a family home on our small farm.
-I have some severe concerns about HB 2548.
+I'm the Manager at Alpha Nursery, Inc. We're located in Salem, OR and service the Mid-Willamette Valley as well as the rest of the country.
+As a small agricultural business, we have the privilege and responsibility of providing a paycheck for our employees, providing quality nursery stock to our customers, and keeping a family-owned operation.
+We have some severe concerns about HB 2548.

-We're not a longstanding operation; my wife and I decided to pursue our entrepreneurial passion and purchase a nursery.
 Navigating the current legal and regulatory environment for agricultural producers has been challenging.
 Under HB 2548, this landscape will dramatically change leading to higher operational costs which threaten both our razor-thin profit margins and the livelihoods of our employees.
 We happily comply with all current employee protection statutes because we desire to have a business that grows both plants and community.

 By changing the employee status from "at-will" to "for cause" will severely impact the managerial operations because our limited time and resources must be diverted for HR and practically necessitates us hiring an HR firm to handle the progressive discipline, performance improvement plans, and potential termination of an employee.
-The liability shift onto the employer to prove reasonable termination entirely changes the relationship between myself and our employees because every infraction would need to be documented for legal purposes when a simple constructive conversation and handshake agreement would fix the problem.
+The liability shift onto the employer to prove reasonable termination entirely changes the relationship between myself and